-- Break difficult or 'boring' work into sections.
+- Try ‘chunking’ a long/ difficult tasks into sections.
 This allows you to approach a large task as a series of manageable parts.

 - Don't try to write a whole assignment in one sitting.
 Write it section by section.

-Work out your optimum study method.
-Find out when, and under what circumstances, you work best will make you a more efficient and effective student.
+Work out your optimum study conditions.
+Identifying when, and under what circumstances, you work best will make you a more efficient and effective student.

 - Do you prefer to work early in the morning or late at night?